ramiro-rp/medagg-doc/docs/adr/0005-single-node-docker-deployment.md

 Negative / risks:

-- scaling and high availability are not addressed;
+- scaling and high availability are not addressed in the MVP;
-- performance on very small hardware (e.g. Raspberry Pi) may be limited and requires tuning (e.g. DB settings, swap, storage).
+- performance on very small hardware (e.g. Raspberry Pi) may be limited and requires tuning (DB settings, swap, storage).

 ## References